 John M. Maraganore, Ph.D. has served as a member of our board of directors since November 2011.
 Since 2002, Dr. Maraganore has served as the chief executive officer and as a director of Alnylam Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, or Alnylam.
 From 2002 to 2007, Dr. Maraganore served as president of Alnylam.
-From 2000 to 2002, Dr. Maraganore served as senior vice president, strategic product development with Millennium.
+From 2000 to 2002, Dr. Maraganore served as senior vice president, strategic product development with Millennium Pharmaceuticals, Inc., a biopharmaceutical company (now Takeda Oncology), or Millennium.
 Before Millennium, he served as director of molecular biology and director of market and business development at Biogen.
 Prior to Biogen, Dr. Maraganore was a scientist at ZymoGenetics, Inc., a biotechnology company, and The Upjohn Company, a pharmaceutical manufacturing company.
-Dr. Maraganore was formerly a director of bluebird bio, Inc., a publicly-traded biopharmaceutical company.
+Dr. Maraganore was formerly a director of bluebird bio, Inc., a publicly traded biopharmaceutical company.
 In addition, he was formerly a venture partner at Third Rock Ventures, L.P., where he participated in a limited capacity focusing on guiding strategy for Third Rock and its portfolio companies, and was formerly chairman of the board of directors of Regulus Therapeutics, Inc., a publicly-traded company.
-He is also chair of the Biotechnology Innovation Organization.
+He is also the former chair and current member of the Executive Committee of the Biotechnology Innovation Organization.
 Dr. Maraganore holds an M.S. and a Ph.D. in Biochemistry and Molecular Biology from the University of Chicago and a B.A. in Biological Sciences also from the University of Chicago.
 We believe that Dr. Maraganore is qualified to serve on our board of directors because he has over 30 years of experience in the biotechnology industry, bringing to our board of directors critical scientific, research and development, and general management expertise.